nkdAgility/azure-devops-migration-tools/docs/server-configuration.md

 ### Visual Studio Team Services (VSTS)

-With the advent of the [VSTS Migration Tool](https://blogs.msdn.microsoft.com/visualstudioalm/2016/11/16/import-your-tfs-database-into-visual-studio-team-services/) there are potentially two ways you need to consider when customising a VSTS process template.
+With the advent of the [data migration tool for Azure DevOps](https://learn.microsoft.com/en-us/azure/devops/migrate/migration-overview) there are potentially two ways you need to consider when customising a VSTS process template.
 It all depends how the Team Project was created.

 #### Inherited Templates - the future ####